NTTLimitedRD/Compute.Api.Powershell/docs/powershell/New-CaasServerNic.rst

 The server on which the nic will be deployed

 *     Position?
-Named     Accept pipeline input?       true (ByValue)     Parameter set name           Server_PrivateIp, Server_Vlan     Aliases                      None     Dynamic?                     false
+Named     Accept pipeline input?       true (ByValue)     Parameter set name           Server_Vlan, Server_PrivateIp     Aliases                      None     Dynamic?                     false